-Use Minimum Spaces Required a. l Uses not listed As determined by the Commission based on information provided by the applicant
+Use Minimum Spaces Required As determined by the Commission based on information provided by the applicant

 C. NUMBER OF LOADING SPACES

 - 1. For all nonresidential uses in business and industrial districts there shall be provided adequate space in suitable locations for the loading and unloading of goods and materials. - 2.
 Loading spaces not less than 10 feet wide, 25 feet long and 14 feet high shall be provided in not less than the number indicated below: